One-Nation-Many-Voices/ONMV-app/README.md

 ###Description

 Welcome to the codebase for the web application of One Nation Many Voices.
-This application enables users to search upcoming political events and save events they would like to attend.
+This application enables users to search for upcoming political events.

-The application is built with HTML, CSS, React.JS, and Node.JS.
+The application is built with HTML, CSS, and React.JS.
 Testing is done with Mocha, Chai, and Selenium.

 ## Installation and Setup Instructions